SAP-samples/btp-data-to-value-workshop/README.md

 ## Requirements
 ### System Access Prerequisites
-The system prerequisites below only apply to the self-pace learning without attending our BTP Data-to-Value workshop organised by the Partner Ecosystem Success organisation of SAP, which all these system accesses are prepared and communicated by SAP to the participants who attend to the workshop.
+The system prerequisites below only apply to the self-pace learning without attending our BTP Data-to-Value bootcamp organised by the Partner Ecosystem Success organisation of SAP, which all these system accesses are prepared and communicated by SAP to the participants who attend to the bootcamp.
 - An SAP HANA Cloud instance(trial version is fine) for bookshop solution
     - Provision a SAP HANA Database instance of SAP HANA Cloud Service used by the bookshop solution.
-Required by self-pace learning without attending the workshop, which has been prepared with Technical Academy Environment
+Required by self-pace learning without attending the bootcamp, which has been prepared with Technical Academy Environment
     - Obtain the SAP HANA Database Explorer URL, HANA Database User and Password to the target SAP HANA Cloud Service through you SAP HANA Cloud central.
 - An SAP S/4HANA Cloud tenant for book products and active sales orders of books since 2021
 - An AWS S3 bucket for archived historic book sales orders from 2011 to 2020